Expulsion of Germans from Czechoslovakia: Beneš decrees

 Between 1945 and 1948, a series of Czechoslovak government decrees, edicts, laws and statutes were proclaimed by the president of the republic, the Prague-based Czechoslovak Parliament, the Slovak National Council (Parliament) in Bratislava and by the Board of Slovak Commissioners (an appendage of the Czechoslovak government in Bratislava).

-Decrees 5, 12, 33, 108/1945 concerned the expropriation of wartime traitors and collaborators accused of treason but also all Germans and Hungarians.
-They also ordered the removal of citizenship from people of German and Hungarian ethnic origin who were treated collectively as collaborators (these provisions were cancelled for the Hungarians in 1948).
-This was then used to confiscate their property and expel around 90% of the ethnic German population of Czechoslovakia.
-These people were collectively accused of supporting the Nazis (through the Sudetendeutsche Partei (SdP), the political party led by Konrad Henlein) and the Third Reich's annexation of the Czech borderland in 1938.
+Decrees 5, 12, 33, 108/1945 concerned the expropriation of wartime traitors and collaborators.
 Decrees 33/1945 and 108/1945 explicitly stated that the sanctions did not apply to anti-fascists.
 Typically it was up to the decision of local municipalities.
 160,000–250,000 Germans, some anti-fascists, but mostly people crucial for the industry remained in Czechoslovakia.

 Massacres

-The 1945 expulsion was referred to as the "wild transfer" (divoký odsun) due to the widespread violence and brutality that were not only perpetuated by mobs but also by soldiers, police, and others acting under the color of authority.
+The 1945 expulsion was referred to as the "wild transfer" (divoký odsun) due to the widespread violence and brutality that were not only perpetuated by mobs but also by soldiers, police, and other figures of authority.
 In the summer of 1945, for instance, there were localised massacres of the German population.
 The following examples are described in a study done by the European University Institute in Florence: